3 tips to lose fewer points due to net errors

 Even if it sounds banal, but with clean table tennis balls and rubbers it plays better 😉

 You probably know it just from new balls.
 The (sometimes annoying) white powder that sticks to the rubber while playing.
-Once the coating is full of this powder, it no longer grips as well as it should.
+Once the rubber is full of this powder, it no longer grips as well as it should.
 You lose a lot of spin and the ball flight curve becomes much flatter.
 Mains faults are pre-programmed.

 Therefore, it is important to clean the balls and the surface before the game.
 This is especially true for new balls.
 If you clean the balls before each game, the trajectory of the ball always remains the same.
-This has the advantage that you don’t have to constantly change during the game.
+This has the advantage that you don’t have to constantly change your position during the game.

 We also recommend cleaning older balls regularly, where the white powder has already worn off.
 This is because dust and dirt from the hall floor also attach themselves to the ball through static charge and have a similar, negative effect as the white powder.